-First-year students will take a picture for and receive a University card at formal check-in and matriculation on the official move-in day (Saturday, August 31).
+First-Year students will take a picture for and receive a University card at formal check-in and matriculation on the official move-in day (Saturday).
 Students who are approved to come to arrive early for athletic practices will receive temporary blank University cards to be able to access campus facilities.
-On August 31st, they will take pictures and receive their official University cards.
+Fall athletes will be notified by their coach when their official University cards will be issued.

-Lofted beds allowed in Graham-Lees.
-In Gaines Hall, the beds in suites 136-170, 235-270, 327-350, and Wing C cannot be lofted.
-They can be either on the ground or bunked.
+Lofted beds are allowed in Graham-Lees.
 In Davis Hall all the rooms are doubles and the beds stay lofted due to the configuration of the rooms.

-Procedure: On each of the two official move-in days (August 25, 2013 for pre-orientation programs and August 31, 2013 for all other students), you will check in at the Residential Life tent to receive your room key.
+Procedure: On each of the two official First-Year move-in days, you will check in at the Residential Life tent to receive your room key.
 A member of Residential Life staff will ask whether or not you would like a bed rail and will also let you know how your bed is currently configured.
-If you would like to change it, you will be directed to the Facilities Management booth to submit a work order to ground, loft, or bunk your bed.
+If you would like to change it, you will be directed to the University Facilities table to submit a work order to ground, loft, or bunk your bed.
 Please note: there are a limited number of lofting kits, and you may not request one prior to your move-in day.
 Requests are met on a first-come, first-served basis.
 All residents may have a bed rail upon request.

 Some students, such as athletes, are approved to move into the residence halls on unofficial move-in days.
-If you are one of these students and would like to change the configuration of your bed, please stop by the Facilities Management booth on one of the official move-in days.
+If you are one of these students and would like to change the configuration of your bed, please stop by the University Facilities table on one of the official move-in days.

 If you want to keep your bed on the ground but would like more storage space, you can purchase and use bed lifts.
 They are widely available at most home stores.

 There are shuttle services available for hire to and from area airports include Roanoke (ROA), Charlottesville (CHO), Richmond (RIC) and Dulles (IAD), the nearest train station in Staunton, and other locations, including local events.
 Please contact the service of your choice several days in advance to schedule pickup.
 Students also regularly use the RideShare board through W&L Sakai website to catch a ride with a fellow student headed to the same area.
-(You must have network access-sent in July-to visit this site).
+(You must have network access, sent in July, to visit this site).
 For more information visit our Transportation Services page.

 No. If you're worried about the time it will take to move all of your belongings into your room, don't worry!
-The First-Year Orientation Committee, Residential Life staff, and volunteers from various Greek organizations all come to help out with first-year move-in.
+The First-Year Orientation Committee, Residential Life staff, and other student volunteers all come to help out with first-year move-in.
 On average, it takes a team of students just 7 minutes to unload a car!

-First-year students can register their cars during matriculation/check-in on the Saturday (First-Year) move-in date.
+First-Year students can register their cars during matriculation/check-in on the Saturday (First-Year) move-in date.

 • Your package must weigh less than 50 pounds.